Your employees are demanding a better office environment: Here’s how to do it

 nanoe™ X works by spreading nature-derived hydroxyl radicals which are sustainably generated from moisture in the air.
 These help to deactivate viruses and remove odours, invisibly improving your environment – so you can be sure that workers will be greeted by a welcoming office.

 Office managers are always conscious of the return on investment (ROI) of their solutions, especially in the longer term.
 As one explained, “You always have to consider how much it costs and how long it will last.”
 An integrated air conditioner like nanoe™ X with advanced air purification and deodorisation delivers good ROI by providing air conditioning and purification in one system, requiring no additional space or maintenance time, and ensuring that you don’t need to add additional cleaning practices to your existing regime.

 Air quality is the key to a better office environment

-Providing a healthier and more comfortable working environment has never been more important for preparing for the future of business.
+Providing a more clean and comfortable working environment has never been more important for preparing for the future of business.
 In which your office facilitates increased productivity, efficiency, happiness, and staff retention.

 With working practices changing rapidly, and more workers than ever demanding better facilities from their employers, now is the time to get your environment right.
-By cleaning the air, deactivating viruses, bacteria, mold, and allergens; and removing unpleasant odors from the air.
+Help to clean the air, deactivate certain viruses, bacteria, mould, and allergens; and remove unpleasant odours from the air.